torin-k/torin-k.github.io/projects.md

 * * *
 ### Numerical Linear Algebra (12/15/2020)
-For the final project of [21-241](http://coursecatalog.web.cmu.edu/schools-colleges/melloncollegeofscience/departmentofmathematicalsciences/courses/), Matrices and Linear Transformations, my partner and I decided to investigate the area of numerical linear algebra, specifically
+For the final project of [21-241](http://coursecatalog.web.cmu.edu/schools-colleges/melloncollegeofscience/departmentofmathematicalsciences/courses/), Matrices and Linear Transformations, my partner and I decided to investigate the area of numerical linear algebra, specifically building iterative methods to compute eigenvectors and singular vectors.
+From scratch using the [Julia](https://docs.julialang.org/en/v1/) language, we implemented the Power, Inverse Power, and QR methods to efficiently and accurately generate

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTAyMDkzNTgzLDEwMjI3OTE0MDIsMTIwNT
+eyJoaXN0b3J5IjpbLTEzNzgyMDA2MjgsMTAyMjc5MTQwMiwxMj
-E2NzIxLC0xNzg5NjUxOTYzXX0=
+A1MTY3MjEsLTE3ODk2NTE5NjNdfQ==
 -->